Does Being Overweight or Obese Make You More Likely to Develop Acne or to Have More Severe Acne?

 Is There a Link Between Being Overweight or Obese and Having Acne?

-Only four studies have directly investigated whether being overweight or obese increases a person’s likelihood of developing acne and/or of his acne worsening.
-The studies, performed around the world, agree that being overweight or obese makes females more likely to develop acne or experience a worsening of symptoms.
-When it comes to males, the results of the studies are contradictory, so the jury is still out when it comes to males.
+Eight studies have directly investigated whether being overweight or obese increases a person's likelihood of developing acne and/or of his acne worsening.2-9 The studies, performed around the world, have come to contradictory findings.

 Expand to read details of studies